An annual health exam is recommended for keeping your pets healthy

 Sick and Injured Care

 While preventing illness is our goal, sometimes your pet may become ill or become injured, requiring medical care.
-We offer quality diagnostic methods, and medical treatments to help your pet return to health.
-We have an in house laboratory and digital x-ray machine.
-We have traveling specialists that can perform ultrasounds and a board certified cardiologist for echocardiograms.
+At Valley Vet Hospital, we offer quality diagnostic methods, and medical treatments to help your pet return to health.
+Our in-house laboratory and digital x-ray machine minimize the time and exposure of your pet.
+We have travel specialists that can perform ultrasounds and a board-certified cardiologist for echocardiograms.

 Our in house laboratory includes: